Wildlife of Morocco: Fauna

 One of the best-known mammals of Morocco is the Barbary macaque, the only monkey in Africa to be found north of the Sahara.
 It is found in the forests and more remote parts of the Rif, Middle, and High Atlas, as well as on the Rock of Gibraltar in extreme Southern Europe.
 Their numbers are declining in Morocco as their habitat is reduced by logging, clearing for crops and overgrazing.

 Other large mammals include the Cuvier's gazelle, Barbary sheep and wild boar, but they are not plentiful.
 Carnivores include the fennec fox, least weasel, Saharan striped polecat, Egyptian mongoose, striped hyena and Mediterranean monk seal; wild cats include the caracal, wildcat and sand cat.
 Smaller mammals include cape hares, crested porcupines, ground squirrels, gerbils, jirds, jerboas, rats and mice.
 There are over twenty species of bat, and a dozen species of whales and dolphins.
 Morocco is rich in reptiles, with over ninety species being recorded here.
 These include small snakes, Moorish wall geckos and the Iberian wall lizards.
 Amphibians include Berber toads and Mediterranean painted frogs.

 A migratory route for birds, linking Western Europe with North Africa, passes across the Strait of Gibraltar and through Morocco.
 490 species of bird have been recorded in the country, many of them in passage or winter visitors.
-A single endemic bird species, the northern bald ibis (Geronticus eremita) occurs here, and there are about 12 globally endangered species; the white-headed duck (Oxyura leucocephala), the Balearic shearwater (Puffinus mauretanicus), the northern bald ibis, the Egyptian vulture (Neophron percnopterus), the lappet-faced vulture (Torgos tracheliotos), the hooded vulture (Necrosyrtes monachus), the white-backed vulture (Gyps africanus), the Rüppell's vulture (Gyps rueppelli), the sociable lapwing (Vanellus gregarius), the slender-billed curlew (Numenius tenuirostris), the great knot (Calidris tenuirostris) and the saker falcon (Falco cherrug).
+A single endemic bird species, the northern bald ibis (Geronticus eremita) occurs here, and there are about 11 globally endangered species; the white-headed duck (Oxyura leucocephala), the Balearic shearwater (Puffinus mauretanicus), the northern bald ibis, the Egyptian vulture (Neophron percnopterus), the lappet-faced vulture (Torgos tracheliotos), the hooded vulture (Necrosyrtes monachus), the white-backed vulture (Gyps africanus), the Rüppell's vulture (Gyps rueppelli), the sociable lapwing (Vanellus gregarius), the great knot (Calidris tenuirostris) and the saker falcon (Falco cherrug).
 Other birds with restricted ranges in north Africa include the Levaillant's woodpecker (Picus vaillantii), the Moussier's redstart (Phoenicurus moussieri) and the Tristram's warbler (Sylvia deserticola).